 Some aspects of criminal law have found their way into the public consciousness through movies, television, and famous court cases.
 One of these well-known (but poorly-understood) terms refers to the “husband wife privilege.”
 This concept is rife with myths and misinformation — as more than one defendant has found out the hard way.
 It’s important for married defendants to know what the husband wife privilege means, what it can do, and where its limitations lie.
-Criminal defense lawyer Darwin Overson explains some of the legal basics you and your spouse should know if one of you is facing criminal charges in Utah.
+Salt Lake City criminal defense lawyer Darwin Overson explains some of the legal basics you and your spouse should know if one of you is facing criminal charges in Utah.

 How Does Spousal Privilege Work in Utah?

 By definition, privilege inherently goes beyond baseline rights and guarantees.
 Likewise, the husband wife privilege is a special legal right that exists between spouses.
 This privilege can arise in a wide variety of legal matters, including both civil cases (such as divorce or child custody) and criminal cases (such as murder charges).
 You may hear the husband wife privilege referred to as “spousal privilege,” but the meaning is the same.

 Each state has its own set of laws regulating the uses and limitations of this privilege.
 In Utah, the relevant laws are addressed by Rule 502 (Husband – Wife), which says that spouses generally cannot be forced to testify against each other.
 However, as we will discuss a little later, there are some important exceptions to this rule.

 First, let’s take a closer look at the general scope of Utah’s spousal privilege.
 This privilege is actually divided into two separate subcategories, both of which are recognized by Utah: communications privilege, which we’ll define in just a moment, and testimonial privilege, which permits one spouse to refuse testifying against the other as long as no exceptions apply.